DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 To save a Design:

     #.
-Navigate to the `root_node_` representing the highest level of the Design you wish to save.
+Navigate to the `root_block_` representing the highest level of the Design you wish to save.
     #.
 Navigate to the 'Save' Attribute Group at the bottom of the left-hand panel.
 Expand it if necessary.
     #.
 Enter a descriptive name for the Design in the 'Design' field.
 Note this will be used later to identify existing Designs available for use.